Technigo/project-labyrinth-vite/README.md

 Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?

+I got inspiration from the interactive storybook-games I had as a kid in the 90s

 ### View it live

 https://sweet-gingersnap-a21875.netlify.app